Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/03-Intro-to-NGS-data-analysis-II.md

 ## Break out room exercises

-- Look at the SAM file that you created.
+- Look at the SAM file that you created

 - Convert the SAM file to a BAM file